kopia/kopia/site/content/docs/Policy/_index.md

   Compress files of all sizes.
 ```

 Files can be defined as ignore for compression.
 Use the same syntax as ignore policies.
-This can be used to reduce client workload when dealing with certain un-compressable file types, such as video.
-A compression of these defined files won't be done.
+This can be used to reduce client workload when dealing with certain un-compressible file types, such as video or encrypted files.

 `Compress files of x size` Can be used to define a range of file sizes to be compressed.